SAFE-Stack/docs/docs/recipes/package-management/migrate-to-nuget.md

 # How do I migrate to NuGet from Paket?

->  Note that the minimal template uses Nuget by default. **This recipe only applies to the full template**.
+>  Note that the minimal template uses NuGet by default. **This recipe only applies to the full template**.

 Paket is a fully featured package manager that acts as an alternative to the NuGet package manager commonly used in .NET.